Active Learning in Large Classes: A Teaching Circle Report

 Similar to our discussion on generating effective class discussions, we also talked about how to ensure that all students are actively engaged in all aspects of the class.
 In large classes, it becomes easy for students to “hide,” and not actively engage with the course material.
 We can help to reduce this problem with the following suggestions:

-- We also discussed innovative technology techniques to enhance active engagement in course activities such as clickers, TopHat, Poll Everywhere, Flipgrid, and Kahoot.
-These can help to make classes more interactive, but they can also can take more time to set up.
+We also discussed innovative technology techniques to enhance active engagement in course activities such as iClickers, TopHat, Poll Everywhere, Flipgrid, and Kahoot [Note: The CTL only supports iClicker, but you are welcome to use the other tools].
+These can help to make classes more interactive, but they can also take more time to set up.
 These can be particularly effective for students who experience social anxiety and do not want to speak up in class.
 They may feel more comfortable participating in these anonymous polling activities.

 Developing Effective Online Courses for Large Sections